Joseph Bartholomew (judge)

 Joseph Milton Bartholomew (June 17, 1843 – March 24, 1901) was an American lawyer and judge.
 He was one of the first three justices of the Supreme Court of North Dakota, serving from 1889 through 1900, and was the 2nd chief justice.

 Early life

 Bartholomew was the grandson of American major general Joseph Bartholomew, who had settled in Indiana after the War of 1812.
 Joseph Milton Bartholomew was born in Indiana in June 1843.
 His parents moved the family to Columbia County, Wisconsin Territory, in 1845, and settled a farm.

-He entered the University of Wisconsin in 1861, but quit in 1862 to volunteer for duty in the American Civil War.
+He entered the University of Wisconsin–Madison in 1861, but quit in 1862 to volunteer for duty in the American Civil War.

 Civil War service

 Bartholomew was mustered into federal service in Company H of the 23rd Wisconsin Infantry Regiment.
 The 23rd Wisconsin Infantry served in the western theater of the war.
 After drilling in southern Ohio and Kentucky, they set off on the Vicksburg Campaign with General William Tecumseh Sherman, where they were actively engaged through the fall of Vicksburg in July 1863, participating in many of the skirmishes around the siege to prevent supplies from reaching the besieged Confederate city.

 After the fall of Vicksburg, they participated in the expedition into Louisiana, and fought at the Battle of Bayou Bourbeux.
 They spent the rest of the Winter on provost duty at New Iberia, Louisiana, except for a brief reconnaissance expedition into Texas.

 In March 1864, they joined the Red River campaign, seeking to consolidate Union control over Louisiana and Arkansas.
 Returning to Mississippi in May, they spent most of the rest of the year engaged in anti-guerilla activity in Mississippi and Alabama.
 Bartholomew later recounted that during this time he cast the first vote of his life for Abraham Lincoln in an empty cartridge box in the field.

 Through his two years on campaign, Bartholomew had risen from private to corporal to sergeant.
 In February 1865, he received a commission as 2nd lieutenant of Company I in the newly-raised 49th Wisconsin Infantry Regiment.
 He left the 23rd Wisconsin Infantry and went to meet the new regiment at Rolla, Missouri, where they remained on guard duty protecting supply lines.
 While there, he was promoted to 1st lieutenant, which was his rank when the regiment mustered out of service in November 1865.